Coast Path Connectors

 Learning from our previous community outreach work, Coast Path Connectors (CPC) is introducing coastal walking to a range of new audiences and improving equity of access along the South West Coast Path by supporting local people in making the most of our amazing trail for their health and wellbeing.

-To do this, we have a network of Project Officers and volunteers in 5 hub area along the Coast Path (Cornwall, Plymouth, Torbay, North Devon, and Dorset) who organise social walking programmes for local communities.
+To do this, we have a Community Engagement team and volunteers in 5 hub areas along the Coast Path (Cornwall, Plymouth, Torbay, North Devon, and Dorset) who organise social walking programmes for local communities.

-The charity is grateful to the National Lottery Heritage Fund for funding this project in 2023/2024 and work is continuing in 2025, thanks to additional funding from Macmillan Cancer Support; National Lottery Community Fund; and the Clare Milne Trust.
+The charity is grateful to the National Lottery Heritage Fund for funding this project in 2023/2024 and work is continuing into 2025 and 2026, thanks to additional funding from Macmillan Cancer Support; National Lottery Community Fund; and the Clare Milne Trust.

 Volunteer walk leaders and walk buddies, act as points of contact and advocates for the Coast Path in their local communities, and show people the heritage and nature in their local area, with the goal of sparking an interest that builds confidence about returning and engaging with nature on future visits.
 We work with local community groups for identifying people who might benefit most.